libpull/stats_ci/README.md

 | Banana        | Yellow        | 165    |
 | Pear          | Green         | 180    |

-After running the program the table will be updated:
+After running the program the table will be updatedi.
+The new line will be added at the top of the document, after the header row:

 | Fruit         | Colour        | Weight |
 | ------------- |---------------| ------:|